graalvm/mx/README.md

 anymore.
 Since this change is not backward compatible, this is a major update.

 - "I added some internal functions."
 Since the functions are internal, they have no impact on users.
-No version changed is required.
+The patch level should be increased.

 - "I added some new commands."
 Since the commands did not change the old commands, old scripts will continue to work as expected.
 New scripts that